iamniama/PubQuizSimulator/README.md

 2. If new player (based on cookie check), we show a modal to define a team (enter name and select logo)
    1. User chooses team stuff
    2. new Team modal goes away
-3. After registration, or if existing team, show button to start game
+3. After registration, or if existing team, show button to start game *after the instructions modal is closed...*
    1. button goes away while game is in progress
    2. App selects 1 standard opponent, 1 weak opponent, and 1 Hero opponent
 4. Game is a series of 10 timed rounds
-5. At the beginning of each round, start a 2minute timer
+5. At the beginning of each round, start a ~~2minute~~ timer
 6. Display the question text, four possible answers, and the pass button
 7. Pass button allows team to skip without losing points for no/wrong answer
-8. At 50% time elapsed, hide pass button,
+8. At 50% time elapsed, ~~hide pass button~~, *due to shorter rounds, the pass button stays for the whole round for the moment*
    1. and swap one answer for the alternate value
    2. and lower the question's point value
 9. At 75% time elapsed, swap another answer for the alternate value